How We Teach

 Through art, music, and drama, Alpine's children express themselves, try on new personalities, and experiment with the world.

 We practice all kinds of life skills from putting a straw in a juice box to tying our shoes.
-We also work on motor skills (pouring, throwing, and pedaling, and so on) so children feel more capable and confident
+We also work on motor skills (pouring, throwing, pedaling, etc) so children feel more capable and confident.

-Alpine's families join us for field day, graduation, Grandparents Day, book sales, and other center activities.
+Alpine's families join us for field day, graduation, Grandparents Day, book sales, and more.
 Often, parents plan short visits to share their culture, jobs, or passions.
-Family participation is so important!
+Family participation is so important to us!